rciam/simplesamlphp-module-userid/README.md

   - `facebook_targetedID`
   - `windowslive_targetedID`
   - `twitter_targetedID`
-- `copyCandidates`: An array of attributes names to consider as the user identifier attribute for whitelisted/blacklisted IdP tags.
+- `cuidCandidates`: An array of attributes names to consider as the user identifier attribute for whitelisted/blacklisted IdP tags.
 Defaults to:
   - `voPersonID`
   - `subject-id`